 The NEP is designed to reduce or eliminate coronavirus exposure for people that work in high-risk environments.
 This includes industries such as healthcare, grocery and big box stores, full-service and fast-food restaurants, food and beverage manufacturing, construction and critical manufacturing.
 The NEP has also been designed to protect employees that report unsafe working conditions in regard to exposure risks with COVID and lack of safety measures such as PPE, social distancing and the likes.
 Under the NEP, employees are protected from becoming victims of retaliation if they report unsafe working conditions.

-To achieve this, OSHA will be completing follow up inspections of the workplaces that they visited last year and also include places that have received deferred violations, serious violations and other than serious citations.
+To achieve this, OSHA will be completing follow-up inspections of the workplaces that they visited last year and also include places that have received deferred violations, serious violations and other than serious citations.
 The number of programmed inspections, in general, will also increase.
 In addition to this, unprogrammed inspections will take place based on complaints and referrals from the media, local health departments, employees, and incident reports.
 The primary targets remain in the healthcare sector.

 What does this mean for employers?

 The NEP is first and foremost designed to protect employees from COVID exposure risks and puts the onus on employers to ensure that they are creating safe workplaces that comply with government guidelines.
 Unprogrammed inspections from referrals mean that employers need to ensure that they are implementing effective health and safety measures at all times with their reporting processes, use of PPE and so on.
-If not, this comes with hefty financial losses through citations, ranging from $13,653 - $136,532 per offence.
+If not, this comes with hefty financial losses through citations, ranging from $13,653 - $136,532 per offense.

 Aside from the health and safety standpoint and financial implications that can come with this, as OSHA will be following up tip-offs, employers need to be aware that if found negligent, then media outlets may name and shame them, putting their reputation at risk too.